10AMA Picture-Perfect Start

 Afterwards, we stopped and got some fudge from the fudge shop that is right in the museum.
 I am not going to lie the fudge was DELICIOUS!
 HOLY COW!

 Our next stop was Toy Town Junction which is also included with your ticket to Luray Caverns.
-It is also located right next door.
+It is also located right next door to the Car and Carriage Caravan Museum.

 Like the name suggests, Toy Town Junction is a collection of various toys.
 There’s a toy train that runs around and so many toys EVERYWHERE.